 - Will they respond favourably or unfavourably to your offer?

 Get out of the data

-- Arrange your key points and keep it low on context unless it is critical
+- Arrange your key points and keep them low on context unless it is critical.

 - Use emotional segment headlines – Busy mums hate… or Weekend Warriors worry…